Vukodlok/Leetcode_Challenges/README.md

 - Simplify Path: Take a unix-stype path and apply formatting rules.
 - Single Number: Find the unmatched intger in a list of pairs.
 - Snakes and Ladders: Determine the minimum number of moves to reach the end of a snakes and ladders board.
+- Sort List: Sort a linked list in ascending order.
 - Spiral Matrix: Return a list of elements from a matrix in a specific order.
 - Sqrt(x): Approximate the square root of a number, rounded down to the nearest integer.
 - Substring with Concatenation of All Words: Find the indices of substrings within a string.